It's no secret that being an athlete these days is like a full-time job.

 Other common types of overuse injuries involve catchers or volleyball players who can develop shin splints.

-Published research conducted by Darren L. Johnson, MD, orthopedic surgeon and director of sports medicine at the University of Kentucky, states younger-aged kids who specialize in one sport are more susceptible to injuries because only certain muscle groups are getting stronger, as opposed to a multi-sport athlete who is more versed to a variety of physical activities.
+Published research conducted by Darren L. Johnson, MD, orthopedic surgeon and director of sports medicine at the University of Kentucky, states that younger-aged kids who specialize in one sport are more susceptible to injuries because only certain muscle groups are getting stronger, as opposed to a multi-sport athlete who is more versed to a variety of physical activities.

 When athletes sustain a concussion or break a wrist, they have suffered an acute injury, usually resulting from a singular event such as a hit or fall.
 But an overuse injury develops slowly over time due to repetitive stress on tendons, muscles, bones or joints with inadequate amounts of rest.

-While the threat of injuries may be a deterrent to playing sports year round, Law pointed out balance is the key.
+While the threat of injuries may be a deterrent to playing sports year round, Law pointed out that balance is the key.
 He said training and preparation can actually do more to prevent injuries.

 "There are any number of ways a young person can find to get injured," Law said.
 "While playing sports might create some level of exposure, I believe that the training and conditioning that goes into preparing our athletes helps to limit that exposure.
 There is, I think, a greater chance of a repetitive or overuse injury created by sport specialization."